 Common Health Problems

-- MDR1 gene mutation - causes sensitivity to certain drugs, including the heartworm medication ivermectin among others.
-Collies with the MDR1 mutation may have severe reactions, including death, if exposed to certain medications.
+- MDR1 gene mutation (causes sensitivity to certain drugs, including the heartworm medication ivermectin)

 Diet and Nutrition

 Always have fresh water available to your collie.
 Feed a high-quality canine diet that’s nutritionally balanced.
 It’s common to feed two measured meals per day.
 However, collies are prone to bloat and potentially life-threatening stomach twisting, which can be triggered by eating too quickly.
 So consider feeding smaller, more frequent meals to help prevent this.
 Always discuss the type of food and the amount with a vet to make sure you’re meeting your dog’s individual needs.